 Many people plan to retire at or around their age at which they will receive full Social Security benefits (age 65-67, depending on the year you were born).
 The earlier you plan to retire, the more savings you will need at retirement and the less time you will have to accumulate it.
 So delaying retirement for even a year or two can affect your financial picture significantly.

 Keep in mind that retirements are growing longer.
-The average life expectancy of a 65-year-old is 18 years, and there is a 50% likelihood that one of a couple retiring at age 65 will survive to age 92.
+The average life expectancy of a 65-year-old is 19.5 years.